 The leopard blenny (Exallias brevis) also known as the pink-spotted blenny, shortbodied blenny and honeycomb blenny is a fish full of character.
 When first approached underwater they will often dive for the nearest hole or crevice in their rather ungainly swimming fashion which looks more like series of hops than a swim.
-Once the leopard blenny is in it’s hiding spot it will poke its head out, then sometimes, it will start watching you.
+Once the leopard blenny is in it’s hiding spot it will poke its head out and then sometimes, it will start watching you.

 Leopard blennies have a fringe of cirri running across the body just behind the eyes with a tentacle above each eye and two below the eyes, nearer to the mouth.
 The eyes are rather large with a series of dark brown dots, similar size to the pupil, around the edge of the eye.
 The mouth of the leopard blenny has a series of comb-like protuberances on the upper jaw which are used for scraping their food.
 The fish grows to roughly 14 cm (5.5″) in length.

 The leopard blenny occurs throughout the Indo-Pacific, from the East African Coast and Red Sea, to Hawai, and is found mainly on coral reefs, always with a hiding place or hole close by.
+At night they are often found sleeping in staghorn corals.

 They feed mainly on coral which include; Acropora, Porites, Millepora and others.
 It eats by using its lower jaw to bite onto coral while the upper jaw (with the comb like appendages) scrapes coral polyps into its mouth.
 The fish has been observed to cause localized bleaching during its feeding activities creating white spotted markings on the coral.